mlflow/mlflow/docs/source/models.rst

 \**** The mask syntax for the model that you've chosen is going to be specific to that model's implementation.
 Some are '[MASK]', while others are '<mask>'.
 Verify the expected syntax to avoid failed inference requests.

-\***** If using the `pyfunc` in MLflow Model Serving for realtime inference, the raw audio in bytes format must be base64 encoded prior to submitting to the endpoint.
+\***** If using `pyfunc` in MLflow Model Serving for realtime inference, the raw audio in bytes format must be base64 encoded prior to submitting to the endpoint.
+String inputs will be interpreted as uri locations.

 Example of loading a transformers model as a python function
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""